 Access major stock markets with ETFs

 Creating a global investment portfolio demands time, expertise and exposure to markets around the world.
 An Exchange Traded Fund (‘ETF’) is a security traded on a stock exchange.
 In its simplest form, an ETF attempts to track the performance of one or more indices.
 Whether you are looking for capital growth or regular income, ETFs provide a cost-efficient and diverse exposure to fit your needs.

-HSBC offers customers access to major stock exchange market with the HSBC Online Trading Platform.
+Our Online Trading Platform lets you access all the major stock exchanges on your computer or in the HSBC UAE app.
 You can buy ETFs in Hong Kong, United Kingdom and the United States.

 Diversification built in

 Investing in a single unit of a particular ETF provides investors with diverse exposure to various issuers.
 For example, purchasing one unit of an ETF tracking the S&P 500, in its simplest form, provides investors with shares in all the companies that comprise the portfolio of that particular ETF.
 Different ETFs provide exposure to different companies, industry sectors, markets and/or regions that serve your needs.